:: Spotlight: David Hoffman

 One of my passions is understanding how things work, and I think this influences how I teach the course.
 This passion also explains my research interests, where I am studying protein structure in UT’s Department of Chemistry and Biochemistry.

-Dr. Hoffman regularly teaches CH 369 - Fundamentals of Biochemistry as an evening classroom course for UEX.
+Dr. Hoffman regularly teaches BCH 369 - Fundamentals of Biochemistry as an evening classroom course for UEX.

 Dr. David Hoffman will teach CH 369 - Fundamentals of Biochemistry for UEX in the spring.